Schneeferner: Exploitation of the glacier

 Today, the Northern Schneeferner is a winter sports area.
 Since 1955, five ski lifts have been built on the ice sheet, making it the only German glacier skiing area.
 At one time summer skiing was also possible here.
 In order to better support winter sports, the natural evolution of the glacier has been counteracted by transporting snow from surrounding areas.
 As a result, since 1990 the ice thickness has occasionally increased.

 Since 1993, certain areas of the glacier have been covered with tarpaulins during the summer to protect the winter ice and snow from sunshine and rain.
 In 2007, 9000 m2 covered 2.6% of the glacier compared to 6000 m2 previously.
 By doing so it is hoped that the exposure of rocks that could hamper winter sports can be delayed as long as possible.
 Although preference is given to covering the areas in which glacial melting under natural conditions would be the fastest, these measures have had little effect on the life of the glacier to date.
 The ice obtained only compensates for about 1% of the loss that is expected in the unprotected areas of the glacier.
 In 2010, an area 50000 m2 was covered by the Bavarian Zugspitze Railway Company, primarily to protect the winter sports areas.

 Record summer of 2003

 On warm days the ice sheet of the Northern Schneeferner reduces by up to 11 cm.
 In August 2003 the melting of the glacier produced 35000 m3 of water daily, roughly one tenth of the average water consumption of the Munich region.
-Experts describe this melting of ice as Gletscherrauschen ("glacier rushing"), which produces meltwater streams.
+Experts describe this melting of ice as Gletscherrauschen ("glacier rushing"), which produces melt water streams.